Gedewon/spa-todo/README.md

 # To-do list

-SPA REACT js application is a tool that helps to organize your day.
+SPA-todo application is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.

 ## Built With